Skip to main content

 97%

-• Incredibly detailed and immersive simulation of the Mercury, Gemini, and Apollo missions, providing a true-to-life experience of early space flight.
+• Incredibly detailed and historically accurate simulation of the Mercury, Gemini, and Apollo space programs.

-• Steep learning curve that may overwhelm new players, requiring significant time investment to master the controls and systems.
+• Steep learning curve that may overwhelm casual players, requiring significant time investment to master the systems.

-• Some bugs and performance issues present in the early access version, which can affect gameplay experience.
+• Some bugs and performance issues present, particularly in early access, which can affect gameplay experience.

 • story